Opopanax (perfumery): Botanical origin

 The true botanical origin of perfumery's opopanax is a tree native to Somalia and Ethiopia, Commiphora guidottii Chiov. ex Guid., known as hadi in Somali.

 It has been mistakenly believed that the opopanax of perfumery comes from Commiphora erythraea (Ehrenb.)
 Engl. or Commiphora kataf subsp. erythraea (Ehrenb.)
 J.B.Gillett, owing to historical misidentification.
 C. erythraea sensu stricto is narrowly distributed in the coastal region of the Red Sea, but C. erythraea sensu lato incorporates Commiphora holtziana Engl. which is widely distributed in East Africa, known as hagar ad or hagar in Somali.
 The oleo-gum-resin of hagar ad is sometimes sold under the name of opopanax or perfumed bdellium.
 This is not only because of historical misidentification, but also attributable to their similar scents.
 The oleo-gum-resin of hagar ad (C. holtziana or C. erythraea) is considered the second strongest-scented bdellium after that of hadi (C. guidottii).

 Uses

 A resinoid is prepared from the oleo-gum-resin by solvent extraction.
-Steam distillation of the resin gives the essential oil, which has a warm, sweet, balsamic odor.
-Opopanax oil and resinoid are used in perfumes with oriental characteristics.
-An IFRA recommendation exists.